sosan/kubernetes/03_Cloud Architecture_Design, Implement and Manage/02_Deploy_a_Compute_Instance_with_a_Remote_Startup_Script.md

 Configure a Linux Compute Engine instance that installs the Apache web server software using a remote startup script.
 In order to confirm that a compute instance Apache has successfully installed, the Compute Engine instance must be accessible via HTTP from the internet.

-<ql-infobox>**Note:** In order to ensure accurate activity tracking you should not modify or change any of the pre-created lab resources, in particular the lab-monitor Compute Engine instance.</ql-infobox>
+**Note:** In order to ensure accurate activity tracking you should not modify or change any of the pre-created lab resources, in particular the lab-monitor Compute Engine instance.

 ### Tips and Tricks